All Episodes

 We got him.

-At nine.
+At 9.

-At nine.
+At 9.

-And then towards the end of the interview, I said, you know, this is the one of the best interviews I've ever done.
+And then towards the end of the interview, I said, you know, this is one of the best interviews I've ever done.

 Would you mind staying a little longer?